jagacodes/demo-repo/README.md

 ## Summary

 This is just a refresher on Git, It's been a while i worked with Git.
 Good time to get back to it for my DevOps Journey.

+## Local Development

+1. Open Index.html in your browser